 Anyone who has travelled around the tropics during the wet season will know what happened next.
 The 39-degree heat and 90% humidity were bad enough.
 What I wasn’t prepared for was the intense thunderstorms and torrential rain that announce the monsoon has arrived.
 No fun in a crappy tent.

 That said, it was beautiful.
 The normally dry brown land had a fine carpet of bright green grass sprouting as far as the eye could see.
 There was water flowing in all the creeks and rivers.
-Birds and other native animals were abundant, including mega flocks of budgerigars and wedge-tailed eagles that stood as tall as a small child.
-And as dangerous as the thunderstorms were, the lightning show each night was spectacular.
+Birds and other native animals were abundant, including mega flocks of budgerigars and wedge-tail eagles that stood as tall as a small child.
+And as dangerous as the thunderstorms were, the lightning show each night was spectacular; the Big Wet!

 These tour boats would normally be full.
-We had just 6 people on ours
+We had just six people on ours

 Travelling to the tropics of Northern Australia during the big wet is an experience every Australian should enjoy at least once in their lives.
 That said, you need to be prepared for the challenges that come along with such a trip.
 See part two.